OSGP/Documentation/chapter4/section5.md

 It may be obvious to you already from the index, however, here is an overview on what documentation goes in which chapter.

 Chapter 1 consist of an OSGP introduction and architecture for potential users, architects and developers.
 The OSGP website is used for basic product information.

-Chapter 2 containts documentantation for OSGP users Chapter 3 consist of developer information for all sorts of developers Chapter 4 contains community related topics
+Chapter 2 contains documentation for OSGP users

+Chapter 3 consist of developer information for all sorts of developers

+Chapter 4 contains community related topics

 Chapter 5 shows the support options

 Chapter 4 the code and documentation license

 ### 4.5.2 Versioning within the documentation